super little ones

 Flowers may look like just another pretty face, but in fact, are important in the production of seeds.

-Male flowers have stamens.
-The stamen is composed of two parts: the anther and filament.
+parts: the anther and filament.
 The anther produces pollen and the filament holds it up.

 Some flowers are male and female.
-In this case, the stamen surrounds the pistil.
+In this case, the

 Petals are also important parts of the flower because they help attract pollinators (like bees and butterflies).